scrowl-io/owl-ui/README.md

 This command will initialize Lerna and move the design variables/tokens into the theme component.

+`yarn run build:dist`

+This command will compile and build the distribuition files of existing component and the `Utils` package.

 ### Creating Components

 To create a new component requires a lot of boilerplate.
 To make things a little easier, run the following command: